Zhejiang University: 1976 to present

 In April 2013, 53 alumni co-signed a petition against the appointment of Lin Jianhua as Zhejiang University's new president.
 An open letter by the alumni says, "Zhejiang University needs an upright and capable academic leader, not a mediocre chief executive."
 In November 2013, Chu Jian, vice president of the university who was rumoured to be behind the rare petition, was arrested for bribery, yet he was not tried until 2017 and was soon released after he was sentenced to 3 years in jail which had almost been fulfilled by the time of trial.

-In September 2013, amid extensive objection from local Hangzhou people and Zhejiang University alumni, part of Huajiachi campus was sold at the price of 13.67 billion Chinese yuan (approximately 2.22 billion US dollars), making the land the most expensive in the city's history.
+In September 2013, amid extensive objection from local residents and university alumni, part of Huajiachi campus was sold at the price of 13.67 billion Chinese yuan, making the land the most expensive in the city's history.

 In July 2020, the university came under intense criticism for allowing an ethnic minority student convicted of rape to remain enrolled.
 The public questioned whether the university's decision was too lenient for sexual harassments.
 The overwhelming public opinions made the university review the case, and eventually expelled the student.

-In November 2020, the university founded its new Ningbo campus, where the School of Software Technology and the Polytechnic Institute of the university offers postgraduate education.
-The Ningbo Institute of Technology, which used to be an ZJU affiliated independent technical college, was transformed into NingboTech University that is independent from ZJU, but remains in the Ningbo campus of ZJU.
+In November 2020, the university founded its new Ningbo campus.
 In 2019, the Institute of Hainan were founded in Sanya, Hainan.
 In 2021, new institutes were founded in Quzhou, Jinhua, Wenzhou, Jiaxing, Huzhou, Shaoxing and Taizhou within Zhejiang.
 In March 2021, tech tycoon Colin Huang donated $100 million to support the university's Shanghai Institute for Advanced Study.